 My research on borehole drilling, good borehole construction and well efficiency After attending the 2020 workshop “Groundwater: Setting the standards – Borehole Drilling; Pumping Tests and Monitoring”, hosted by The International Association of Hydrogeologists (IAH) South Africa held November 2020 – I started my own research on borehole well efficiency and clogging.
 This was as […]

 Posted on 15 May 2022

 By Kes Murray Attending the 11th International Symposium on Managed Aquifer Recharge (ISMAR 11) in California, USA, 2022: A Hydro geologists perspective In April 2022, I had the pleasure of making the trip over to the United States of America to attend and present at ISMAR 11 in Long Beach, California.
 The International Symposium on […]

 Written by: Julian Conrad A question many people ask is where do small towns get their water supply from?
 Today we will answer that question through the case study of one of our latest projects, a town that battled drought for many years.
 Merweville is a special and charming little town (see Figure 1) located […]

-Written by Christel van Staden Previously I have written about groundwater impact assessments contaminated land and discussed how humans have created contamination that occurs in the past, present and future.
-Read the article here: https://geoss.co.za/contaminated-land-the-unsettling-legacy-of-human-activity-and-industrialisation/ Movies that depict famous groundwater contamination cases In this article, we will delve a bit deeper into water contamination that has occurred in the past.
+Previously we have written about groundwater impact assessments contaminated land and discussed how humans have created contamination that occurs in the past, present and future.
+Read the article here Movies that depict famous groundwater contamination cases In this article, we will delve a bit deeper into water contamination that has occurred in the past.
 Due […]

 The intention is to provide a broad overview of groundwater resources in terms of how it occurs (its distribution across South Africa)